-Our system, called iProgram, analyzes data from a home's smart electricity meter to infer occupancy patterns and derive a custom thermostat schedule. iProgram extends recent research [4, 16] in inferring occupancy from smart meter data in important ways, which are driven by its application context.
-For example, while prior work uses training data to build a model that correlates occupancy with certain features of smart meter data [16], our application does not permit gathering training data, since it would require installing temporary occupancy sensors in tens of millions of homes.
+Our system, called iProgram, analyzes data from a home's smart electricity meter to infer occupancy patterns and derive a custom thermostat schedule. iProgram extends recent research [Chen et al. 2013; Kleiminger et al. 2013] in inferring occupancy from smart meter data in important ways, which are driven by its application context.
+For example, while prior work uses training data to build a model that correlates occupancy with certain features of smart meter data [Kleiminger et al. 2013], our application does not permit gathering training data, since it would require installing temporary occupancy sensors in tens of millions of homes.
 In addition, the models in prior work typically use a home's power usage as primary feature to infer occupancy.
 Unfortunately, homes with misprogrammed thermostats often exhibit high power usage when unoccupied, since the HVAC system is often a home's largest load.
 Thus, prior techniques often perform poorly on exactly the homes with the most to gain from iProgram.
 Finally, we evaluate iProgram, not only using occupancy-centric accuracy metrics, but also by its ability to derive effective thermostat schedules in real homes.